center-for-humans-and-machines/reward-network-iii/analysis/abm/model.md

 $$
 \mathcal{S} \subset \mathcal{X},
 $$
-whose elements are structured prefixes that constitute culturally meaningful strategies.
+whose elements are prefixes that constitute culturally meaningful strategies.
 Only elements of $\mathcal{S}$ are retained in memory, socially transmitted, and reused across tasks.

 Strategies are ordered by complexity.
 For $s \in \mathcal{S}$, let $\ell(s)$ denote its length.
 The empty prefix
 $$